TuftsRT/Container_Training.github.io/README.md

-# Tufts TTS RT Internal training: Workflow for Building, Managing, and Running Containers

 Containers have become a transformative technology in HPC, offering significant advantages in portability, reproducibility, performance, isolation, and security.
 They are rapidly gaining adoption in scientific computing and are poised to play a pivotal role in the future of HPC.

-In this training, you’ll learn the workflow Tufts RT used Topics include:
+In this training, you’ll learn the workflow Tufts RT used to build, manage, pull and run containers on Tufts HPC.

+Topics include:

-- What are containers and why should we use them
+- What are containers and why should we use them?
+- Container registry - Docker Hub.
+- How to use GitHub action to build docker containers?
+- How to use singularity/apptainer to pull containers?
-- How to use Singularity/Apptainer to pull and run containers
+- How to use `container-mod` to pull containers, generate modules, and jupyter kernels?
-- How to build containers with Docker and Apptainer
+- How to build containers using your personal computers?
-- Environment modules (ngc and biocontainers) based on containers
-- Advanced topics namely multinode-MPI and GPU containers
-- Hands-on Demo

 ## Take home messages